 How to Cook Pork Tenderloin

-Cooking pork tenderloin is a snap!
-All you need is to season your meat with salt and pepper, sear it, coat it with the herbs and spices, add it to the preheated oven, and cook until it reaches the proper internal temperature.
-After that, you have to let it rest before slicing to lock in those juices and keep it from drying out.
+Cooking pork tenderloin in the oven is a snap!
+All you need is to season your meat with salt and pepper, sear it, coat it with the herbs and spices, add it to the preheated oven, and cook until the internal pork temperature reaches the proper internal temperature of 145°F. After that, you have to let it rest before slicing to lock in those juices and keep it from drying out.
+This is without a doubt the best cooking method I’ve found.

 Expert Tips and Tricks for the Perfect Pork Tenderloin Every Time